biotechvana/VQS-haplotyper/README.md

 # QSPipeline
-Pipeline to detect viral quasispecies in samples coming from sequencing
+Pipeline to detect viral quasispecies in NGS data.